AdedayoBabarinde/aws-bootcamp-cruddur-2023/journal/week1.md

 # Adding DynamoDB Local and Postgres

-I integrated the following into THE existing docker compose file:
+I integrated the following into the existing docker compose file:

 ## Postgres